 - Developing new networks through effective convenings and aligning action

 - Working with individual foundations to create effective and adaptive strategies that help them get on their front foot in a rapidly changing community and global context

 - Modernizing organizational designs to create more nimble institutions through new structures, processes, and internal systems

 - Designing new programs and initiatives from the ground up in a way that combines rigorous data-based decision-making with an inclusive process that builds internal alignment

 Issue to impact: Launching impact investing

-A group of institutions led by the Rockefeller Foundation set out to achieve the ambitious goal of inventing ways to increase the private capital being used to address the world’s social and environmental challenges.
+A group of institutions led by the Rockefeller Foundation set out to achieve the ambitious goal of inventing ways to increase the private capital being used to address the world’s societal challenges.
 Rockefeller had brought together some of the early pioneers in the space, who had named this emerging field “impact investing.”
 However, the infrastructure was lacking for the group to find its voice and take action together, and it was not clear how this small group could turn into a meaningful industry when it lacked the infrastructure that existed in mainstream finance.